arrowtype/illustrator-rlig-test/README.md

 ## Test font

-This repo contains a very simple test font.
-It contains one character, `A`, which has a high crossbar by default, which swaps to a low crossbar at `wght` values at `550` and above.
+This repo contains a very simple test font, found at `fonts/RLIGTestVF.ttf`.
+This font contains one character, `A`, which has a high crossbar by default, which swaps to a low crossbar at `wght` values at `550` and above.
 This substitution uses the `rlig` feature – so unfortunately, it doesn’t work in the typical Adobe Illustrator setup.

+The expected behavior is easy to verify in [Font Goggles](https://fontgoggles.org) or on [Wakamai Fondue](https://wakamaifondue.com/beta/).

 This test font is given an OFL license, in case it might be helpful to Adobe for testing and addressing this issue.